nearist/vsx-client/README.md

 To show how Nearist works, we will run through the provided code to perform Nearest Neighbors classification of the MNIST dataset.

 The `/datasets/MNIST/` directory contains instructions and code for generating the data that we will run on Nearist hardware.
+(Alternatively, you can skip this step and download the generated datasets directly from [here](https://drive.google.com/drive/folders/1tr-q_uhg6PVuQKIwnLDRMtRsrG2oyS8C)).
 The README explains that we first train a convolutional neural network on the MNIST image classification task, and then use the trained network to transform raw images into 1024-dimensional vectors.
 We then convert these vectors of float data into vectors of integer data for use on Nearist hardware.
 This is accomplished by running:

 `python mnist_feature_extraction.py`

 and then:

 `python map_to_integers.py`

+You should now have the h5 datasets stored in your `data` folder.

 The `/benchmarks/MNIST/` directory contains instructions and code for testing the accuracy and time of a Nearest Neighbors Classifier on CPU and GPU hardware under a variety of distance metrics (L1, L2, etc.), datatypes (uint8, float, etc.), and software packages (annoy, scikit-learn, etc.).
 For example, you can test the performance of a scikit-learn classifier under a variety of metrics by running: